 Poor quality, old windows are also a sure-fire way to lose a lot of heat and energy from your home.
 Plastic-framed, double-glazed windows like the EZE BREEZE are cheap and quick to install.
 They prevent energy loss and look smarter.
 Unlike old, wood-framed windows they are less likely to decay, allowing the elements into your home.
 Many door and window firms will offer deals, which make changing your new windows, a minimal expense, which you will recuperate through the money saved in energy bills!

 By adding solar panels to your home, you can save money on your energy bills and, in some cases, get a tax rebate for your efforts.
 Solar panels will add to the energy available in your home without the use of generators or loss of natural resources.
 They are sometimes expensive, but a great long-term option.

-Changing the light fittings in your home for energy efficient bulbs or LED lights saves energy, while still giving the same quality of light.
-Energy efficient bulbs are now cheaper than traditional bulbs and come with the same bayonet or screw fittings, meaning they will fit intro older sockets.
+Changing the light fittings in your home for energy-efficient bulbs or LED lights saves energy, while still giving the same quality of light.
+Energy-efficient bulbs are now cheaper than traditional bulbs and come with the same bayonet or screw fittings, meaning they will fit into older sockets.

-There are also a number of small ways to make your home more energy efficient.
+There are also a number of small ways to make your home more energy-efficient.
 Blocking up old and unused fireplaces prevents energy loss.
-Tucking curtains behind radiators, rather than in front of them also prevents the heat they emit being lost through the window.
+Tucking curtains behind radiators, rather than in front of them also prevents the heat they emit from being lost through the window.
 Planting more green trees and bushes in your garden also decreases the carbon dioxide being emitted by your home.